bediger4000/any-combinatory-logic/acl.md

 This document describes how to build and use `acl` v1.2.

-`acl` ("_A_ny _C_ombinatory _L_ogic") interprets programming languages with similarities to various "Combinatory Logic" (CL) formal systems.
+`acl` (_A_ny _C_ombinatory _L_ogic) interprets programming languages with similarities to various "Combinatory Logic" (CL) formal systems.
 It doesn't interpret any "Combinatory Logic" in that it runs on computers with finite CPU speed and a finite memory.
 Most or all formal systems fail to take these limits into account.

-`acl` differs from other interpreters in that the user must [specify any primitives](#RULES) to the interpreter.
+`acl` differs from other interpreters in that the user must [specify any primitives](#Defining-Primitives) to the interpreter.
 It has no built-in atomic primitive combinators.

 `acl` does not have any built-in bracket abstraction algorithms.
 The user must [specify a bracket abstraction algorithm](#BRACKETS) before doing bracket abstraction on a term.
 The user must specify primitives before using them in a bracket abstraction rule definition.